The flight to Varennes

 Louis XVI at prayer.
 The king’s devout faith was a factor in his 1791 flight

 Another factor in Louis’ decision to flee Paris was his devout religious faith.
 The king was appalled by the Civil Constitution of the Clergy and its implications for the church in France.

 The Assembly had passed the Civil Constitution in July 1790 but Louis delayed signing it until December, hoping for a public outcry or an intercession from the Vatican.
 Privately, the king refused to attend any Mass given by a constitutional priest, believing this might endanger his immortal soul.
-Instead, he regularly attended Mass at a small chapel in the Louvre, where the service was performed by refractory or non-juring priests.
+Instead, he regularly attended Mass at a small chapel in the Louvre, given by refractory or non-juring priests.

 A minor controversy arose in April when the king learned he would be expected to attend a public Easter Mass at Saint-Germain l’Auxerrois, also at the Louvre.
 This would mean receiving communion from a constitutional priest.

 Seeking to avoid this, the king and his family planned to leave Paris on April 18th and spend Easter at their summer house at Saint-Cloud.
 They were prevented from leaving the Tuileries by a hostile mob, which trapped their carriage in a courtyard for two hours, hurling insults and projectiles.
-This incident only confirmed what most already suspected: that the king and his family were virtual prisoners in Paris.
+This incident only confirmed what most already suspected: the king and his family were virtual prisoners in Paris.

-The escape plan
+Fersen’s escape plan

 varennes